 When deciding between daily vs. monthly contacts, consider factors like cost and how often you'll wear them.
 There are hundreds of options and features to choose from.
 For the novice contact lens wearer, it can be daunting to decide.

-When it comes to contact lenses, there are hundreds of options and features to choose from.
-For the novice contact lens wearer, it can be daunting to make a decision.
 “There is no single contact lens that will be perfect for everyone,” Dr. Wende says.
 “Finding the right lens requires weighing the benefits of each option for your unique prescription and needs.”
-A good place to start when deciding on contact lenses is whether you want to have daily disposable or monthly disposable lenses.
-Both have benefits and detriments and only you and your doctor can decide what’s going to work best.
+Start by deciding on the best type of contact lenses for you.
+Both daily disposable and monthly lenses have pros and cons.
+You and your doctor can determine what is best for you and your lifestyle.

-Maintenance should also be taken into consideration.
-Monthly disposable lenses require storage overnight in a lens case with a lens disinfecting solution.
-This means you have to travel with extra accessories for overnight trips.
-Daily disposables can be tossed straight in the trash bin before you go to bed, eliminating any additional care procedures or accessories.
-However, you will need to bring as many individual contacts as days in your trip so the number of items you need to travel with might actually be more.
+Also, don't forget about maintenance.
+Monthly disposable contact lenses require storage overnight in a lens case with a lens disinfecting solution which means you have to travel with additional products for overnight trips.
+Daily disposables can be tossed straight in the trash bin before bedtime, eliminating any need for care procedures or products.
+However, when traveling, you will need as many individual contacts as days in your trip.

-Once you decide between monthly or daily disposable contacts, there are still more factors and features to consider, but at least you’ve narrowed it down to only half your previous options.
-If you need help determining which contacts are right for you, talk to your optometrist or call 1-844- 5LENSES to speak to our customer service team.
+Once you decide between monthly or daily disposable contacts, there may be other factors and features to consider, but you’ve narrowed it down.
+If you need help determining which contact lenses are right for you, talk to your optometrist or call 1-844- 5LENSES to speak to our customer service team.